List of Peep Show characters: Jeremy Usbourne

-Jez is free-spirited, popular with women in the short-term, and enjoys recreational drugs as well as casual sex, although he has several emotionally attached relationships.
+Jez is free-spirited, popular with women in the short term, and enjoys recreational drugs as well as casual sex, although he has several emotionally attached relationships.
 His first major love interest during the series is Nancy, whom he marries in order to allow her to stay in the UK; she leaves him after he admits to having sex with Toni.
 He later has a fling with Big Suze, whom he split from shortly before the series began.
 She leaves him when he tries to convince her to have sex with Johnson for money.
-During series 6, he has a relationship with Elena, during which he discovers that she is in a long-term same-sex relationship relationship with Gail; he later reveals the affair to Gail.
+During series 6, he has a relationship with Elena, during which he discovers that she is in a long-term same-sex relationship with Gail; he later reveals the affair to Gail.
 In series 7 he has a fling with Zahra, who lives with her partner Ben.
 After Zahra and Ben separate, Jez resumes his relationship with her, but she leaves him after he attempts to have sex with Super Hans's girlfriend.
 In series 8, Jeremy discovers he is in love with Dobby and ruins Mark's plan to propose to her, thereby putting a six-month hiatus on their friendship.
-In series 9, he enters a same-sex relationship with Joe - who is over a decade younger than him.
+In series 9, he enters a same-sex relationship with Joe – who is over a decade younger than him.
 Jez pretends to be a year younger than he is, which leads to Joe leaving him at his 40th birthday party, in the finale.